camsaul/django-rest-params/README.rst

    user_id=User # User is a Django model.
 Look for user_id param, fetch corresponding User, pass to wrapped fn as user_id

-But sometimes it makes more sense to call such a param 'user', so you can do:
+But sometimes it makes more sense to call such a param 'user' locally, so you can do:

 .. code:: python